Birju09/robotics_rt_demo/README.md

 ------------------------
 - Aarch64

 TBD: Specific details about the HW platforms.
-Potentially iMX9 or Jetson Nano
+Potentially RPi or Jetson Nano

 Compiler
 --------